eformsignen/eformsignen.github.io/help/chapter6.rst

 ① Template name
    The template name will be displayed in the **Manage templates** and **New document** pages.

    The recommended length of the template name is about 11 characters, including spaces.
-If the name is longer than 11 characters, you can see the full name by hovering the mouse over the name
+If the name is longer than 11 characters, you can see the full name by hovering the mouse over the name.

    .. figure:: resources/en-template-name.png
       :alt: Template Name